Sacroiliac Joint Pain

 The more common form of bilateral sacroiliac joint symptoms might be better described as migrating unilateral pain, since it exists primarily in one side, is usually successfully treated, but migrates to the other side at some point in the future.
 Alternately, in select cases, the original side is not successfully treated and continues to exist when the second symptomatic side commences presentation of pain.

-Bilateral Sacroiliac Pain From Unilateral Pain
+Bilateral SIJ Pain From Unilateral Pain

 Why would pain migrate from one side of the sacroiliac to the other?
 This is a commonly seen phenomenon in both successfully treated and unsuccessfully treated patients.
 There are several logical explanations for this occurrence: